Gurobi/gurobi-optimods/docs/source/mods/bipartite-matching.rst

 ==========================

 The maximum matching problem is a fundamental problem in graph theory.
-Given a graph, as a set of nodes connected to one another by edges, a matching is any subset of those edges that have no vertex in common.
-The goal of maximum matching is to find the largest possible such matching in a given graph.
+Given a graph as a set of nodes connected by edges, a matching is any subset of those edges that have no vertex in common.
+The goal of maximum matching is to find the largest possible matching in a given graph.

-In this Mod we consider the special case of maximum cardinality matching on bipartite graphs, which can be used to solve exclusive assignment problems such as the assignment of workers or resources to tasks.
-To give a brief example, if we construct a bipartite graph where one of the bipartite sets represents tasks, and the other workers, then a matching is a set of edges each of which assigns one worker to one task.
-By the properties of a matching, each worker is assigned at most one task and each task is completed by at most one worker.
-The maximum cardinality matching is one that maximises the number of completed tasks (and workers given work).
+In this Mod we consider the special case of maximum cardinality matching on bipartite graphs.
+This theoretical problem can be used to solve practical problems such as the assignment of workers or resources to tasks.
+We construct a bipartite graph where one of the bipartite sets represents tasks, the other represents workers, and an edge exists between a given worker and task if the worker may complete that task.
+A matching then defines an allocation of workers to tasks, such that each worker is allocated to at most one task and each task is designated to be completed by at most one worker.
+The maximum cardinality matching maximizes the number of completed tasks and, consequently, the number of workers who are given work.

 ..
 Figure generated using networkx, see bipartite-matching-figs.py
 .. figure:: figures/bipartite-matching-example.png